-In November 2018 the mural was installed in the main hall of the college and an opening service and 'blessing' took place guided by the Abbot of Buckfast Abbey.
-The process of creating the mural began 18 months earlier with a conversation with the college and also with the PTA (who very generously funded material costs) regarding the production of a large painting for their main hall.
+In the spring of 2017 I began a conversation with St Boniface’s College and also with the PTA (who very generously funded material costs) regarding the production of a large painting for their main hall.
 We all wanted the work to address the spiritual agenda within the college and to this end I adopted a set of six key words that the school was working with as themes on which to base the painting.

-Overall I approached the themes in terms of our everyday understandings of them as it is upon these that all our subsequent interpretations rest.
+Overall I approached the themes in terms of our everyday rather than purely religeous understandings of them as it is upon these that I felt that all of our subsequent interpretations rest.
 I also hoped that this would provide an accessible platform for making connections to the deeper, more spiritual considerations that the themes refer to.

 Considering these two themes together gave me the most clarity.
 In their simplest form it seemed to me that ‘hope’ is the feeling of reaching out to the horizon and willing one’s dreams to appear over it – whereas ‘faith’ is the conviction to start building the ship to reach one’s dreams before they have even been sighted.